nocturnal-or/Bandito/README.md

 # Bandito
-Bandito is monitoring system that provides a Nagios like UI to monitor the TOR network in its entirety.
+Bandito is monitoring system that utilises Nagios to monitor the TOR network in its entirety.

 ## Getting Started